Trailing African Daisy, Freeway Daisy

 Annuals, Evergreen, Ground covers, Perennials

-Grows 6 to 12 in. tall, spreading rapidly by trailing, rooting stems; will cover a 2 to 4-ft.-wide circle in a year.
-Deep lilac buds open to 2-in.-wide flowers with a dark purple center; rays are lilac above (fading nearly to white by second day), deeper lilac beneath.
+Grows to 6–12 in. tall, spreading rapidly by trailing, rooting stems; will cover a 2–4-ft.-wide circle in a year.
+Deep lilac buds open to 2-in.-wide flowers with a dark purple center; rays are lilac above (fading nearly to white by the second day), deeper lilac beneath.
 Blooms intermittently all year, more heavily in fall and winter.

 Needs well-drained soil.
 Does well near the ocean.
-Use as ground cover or bank cover; if it gets too tall or weedy, mow or cut back in midsummer.
+Use as a groundcover or bank cover; if it gets too tall or weedy, mow or cut back in midsummer.
 Also good planted at top of a wall or in a hanging basket.

 Sometimes called key lime in Hawaii.
 Small, green to yellow-green fruit; standard bartender’s li...